 Tomato Bredie Recipe, a Classic Cape Town Stew

 The bredie (an Afrikaans word meaning ‘stew’) is a slow-cooked mutton and tomato stew.
 The amount and number of spices added has an infinite variety of permeations.
-This is my version of the Tomato Bredie.
+This is my version.

 - 1 tablespoon sugar

-- 1 finger-long chunk of fresh ginger, chopped into matchstick-sized strips
+- 4 cm ginger fresh, chopped into matchstick-sized strips

 - 4 whole black peppercorns